Boom in the Moon: Plot

 Keaton plays an American soldier during World War II who escapes from an airplane crash over the Pacific Ocean.
 He is adrift for a long period and his face becomes covered in a scraggly beard.
 He arrives on a beach, believing he has landed in Japan, but he is actually in Mexico.
-He wanders into a fishing village and is promptly arrested under the mistaken belief that he is a wanted serial killer who marries and murders women (also known as a "bluebeard").
-Keaton and another prisoner (Angel Garasa) are put in the custody of an aeronautics scientist who is planning to launch a manned rocket into outer space.
+He wanders into a fishing village and is promptly arrested after being mistaken for a wanted serial killer who marries and murders women (also known as a "bluebeard").
+Keaton and another prisoner (Angel Garasa) are put in the custody of an aeronautics scientist who is planning to launch a crewed rocket into outer space.
 The two prisoners, along with the scientist's assistant (Virginia Seret) are blasted into space, but their craft lands in an isolated portion of Mexico instead.
 They mistake a beekeeper wearing protective headgear as an alien, while the beekeeper believes the trio (who are wearing wizard robes) are aliens.
 The prisoners and the scientist's assistant are apprehended by the local police, and the matter is quickly settled.
 Keaton and his cellmate receive pardons and are free to go on their way.